-Founded in 1871 as an institute for teacher preparation, West Chester University is a comprehensive public institution, offering more than 118 undergraduate and 103 graduate programs in more than 50 fields of study.
+Founded in 1871 as an institute for teacher preparation, West Chester University is a comprehensive public institution, offering more than 118 undergraduate, 120+ graduate programs and 4 doctoral programs in more than 50 fields of study.

 25 miles west of Philadelphia

 409 acres primarily in the Borough of West Chester

 Our Philadelphia location offers bachelor's programs in social work and business management as well as a BSN